NorthernTempest/wandering_bastion/docs/lore/place/state/great-alliance/index.md

 ---
-title: The Great Alliance of the Wounded Coast
+title: Great Alliance of the Wounded Coast
 tags:
   - dunfoyn
   - lore